nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Additional examples

-to obtain a non-singular problem.\\ \emph{Experiment 1:} We first want to examine the singular case, i.e., the root finding problem \eqref{eq:nepvroot}.
+to obtain a nonsingular problem.\\ \emph{Experiment 1:} We first want to examine the singular case, i.e., the root finding problem \eqref{eq:nepvroot}.
 In our experiment, we use $N=16$ and $p=2$, leading to $X\in\RR^{4098,2}$.
 The iteration is started with an initial value generated by two steps of SCF initialized using the two smallest eigenpairs of $L$.
-We use a truncation window of $k=10$ for the nlKrylov methods, the inner solve in nested nlKrylov methods is carried out by $m=20$ steps of global GMRES, Newton's method uses at most $400$ steps of global GMRES.
+We use a truncation window of $k=10$ for the \textit{nlKrylov} methods, the inner solve in nested \textit{nlKrylov} methods is carried out by $m=20$ steps of global GMRES, Newton's method uses at most $200$ steps of global GMRES.
 The iteration is terminated when the relative residual is below $\tau=(N+p)10^{-12}\approx 1.8\cdot10^{-11}$ or after $50$ iterations.
 The adaptive methods use an angle of $\theta=10^{-3}$.
 For NEPv, acceleration schemes such as Anderson, Pulay or secant acceleration have proven to improve and stabilize SCF convergence when used as a mixing scheme \cite{ChuDLS2021,ClaM2023,GarS2012}.
 As a consequence, here, we are using Anderson Acceleration as an accelerator rather than a solver, with SCF as the underlying fixed-point scheme.
 The window size is $k=30$ and the update is damped using $\beta=-0.1$.
 The convergence results are displayed in \Cref{fig:nepv}.
-Here we can see that only four methods managed to converge to the desired accuracy while all the others stagnated around $10^0-10^{-1}$.
-The four convergent methods are nlGMRESR-A, nlLGMRES-A, Newton-Krylov and Anderson Acceleration.
-Among these methods, the adaptive nlKrylov methods required the fewest iterations to convergence: $36$ for nlGMRESR-A and $39$ for nlLGMRES-A, while Newton's method required $49$ steps.
-Looking at the function evaluations, nlGMRESR-A performed the best with Anderson Acceleration being close, while Newton-Krylov and nlLGMRES required over $250$ function evaluations more.